-Fundamentals of public speaking utilizing theories and techniques of communication enhance public speaking skills.
+This course presents the fundamentals of public speaking theories and techniques to enhance public speaking skills.
 Particular emphasis will be on the organization and criticism of public discourse.
 This will be achieved through research, reasoning, presentations, and the evaluation of various types of speeches which include informative and persuasive speeches.
 (A, CSU-GE, UC, I) (C-ID COMM 110)